tasnimulhasan07/skel-4/README.md

-# Mobile-Protfolio
+# Mobile-portfolio

-This site will be used as a mobile application to show off Tasnimul Hasan' protfolio, here he will display all projects that he worked on previously to prove his programming skills.
+This site will be used as a mobile application to show off Tasnimul Hasan' portfolio, here he will display all projects that he worked on previously to prove his programming skills.
 ______________
 # Built With <br>
 HTML and CSS <br>